 To this day, the ancient rite of the Easter Vigil begins with a dark Church and the congregation waiting in anticipation.
 The Easter Candle is then lit from the new fire and, as the deacon proclaims “Christ our light,” smaller candles held by the faithful are lit from the Paschal candle and the flame rapidly spreads from candle to candle.
 The formerly darkened sanctuary now becomes ablaze with many hundred points of light.

 This is stirring to watch.
 But I daresay we often miss the point.
 Yes, Christ is our light.
 But he has ignited us with the fire of his Spirit, and he calls us “the light of the world” (Mat.
 5:14).
 We are not meant, any more than He was, to keep our light under the bushel basket of the home or our parish church.
 The light we have received is meant for an entire world languishing in darkness.
 The Presentation is a feast of mission, a reminder of the call to commit ourselves wholeheartedly to what our last three Popes have called “The New Evangelization.”
 The candles which we so enjoy in our liturgies and devotions are a reminder that we must not rest while there is even one left who remains in the valley of the shadow of death.

-This post on the symbolism of light and candles is offered as a reflection upon the readings for February 2, the Feast of the Presentation of the Lord, (Malachi 3:1-4; Ps 24; Hebrews 2: 14-18; Luke 2:22-40).
+This post focuses on the symbolism of light and candles.
+It reflects on the readings for February 2, Feast of the Presentation of the Lord, (Malachi 3:1-4; Psalm 24; Hebrews 2: 14-18; Luke 2:22-40).
 This day is otherwise known as Candlemas.